-Investment Justifications: Investments are updated for FY 2021.
+Investment Justifications: Investments are updated for FY 2022.

-California Homeland Security Strategy: Updated to reflect new goals of the 2021-2024 California Homeland Security Strategy.

-Updates to Title 2 of the Code of Federal Regulations: The Office of Management and Budget (OMB) published revisions to various sections of Title 2 of the Code of Federal Regulations (2 C.F.R.) as they relate to federal financial assistance.
-While some revisions were effective on August 13, 2020, most of the changes took effect on November 12, 2020.
-We highly encourage all Subrecipients to familiarize themselves with these changes.
-Information on all 2 C.F.R. revisions can be found at the Federal Register's Guidance for Grants and Agreements webpage.

-Performance Bonds: Cal OES will require a performance bond for equipment over \$250,000, or any vehicle, aircraft, or watercraft that has been paid with HSGP funds prior to receiving the final product(s).
+Build America, Buy America Act (BABAA): The BABAA requires all federal agencies, including FEMA, to ensure by May 14, 2022, that no federal financial assistance for "infrastructure" projects is provided "unless all of the iron, steel, manufactured products, and construction materials used in the project are produced in the United States."

+For FY22 Awards, the BABAA requirement is waived.
-FY 2021 National Priorities

-DHS/FEMA annually publishes the National Preparedness Report (NPR) to report national progress in building, sustaining, and delivering the core capabilities outlined in the goal of a secure and resilient nation.
+FY 2022 National Priorities DHS/FEMA annually publishes the National Preparedness Report (NPR) to report national progress in building, sustaining, and delivering the core capabilities outlined in the goal of a secure and resilient nation.
 This analysis provides a national perspective on critical preparedness trends for whole community partners to use to inform program priorities, allocate resources, and communicate with stakeholders about issues of concern.
 HSGP Subrecipients are required to prioritize grant funding to demonstrate how investments support closing capability gaps or sustaining capabilities identified in the Threat Hazard Identification and Risk Assessment (THIRA)/Stakeholder Preparedness Review (SPR) process.
 DHS/FEMA continually assess changes to the threat landscape to further the National Preparedness Goal (NPG) of a secure and resilient nation.
-The following are national priority areas for FY 2021, including the corresponding percentage of funds each subrecipient is required to allocate to each area:

-- Enhancing information and intelligence sharing and cooperation with federal agencies, including DHS - 5%; - Enhancing the protection of soft targets/crowded places 5%; - Enhancing cybersecurity 7.5%; - Addressing emerging threats (e.g., transnational criminal organizations, WMDs, UASs, etc.) - 5%; and - Combating domestic violent extremism through enhanced intelligence collection & analysis, training, and community resilience - 7.5%.
+The following are national priority areas for FY 2022, including the corresponding percentage of funds required in each area: Enhancing information and intelligence sharing and cooperation with federal agencies, including DHS - 3%; Enhancing the protection of soft targets/crowded places - 3%; Enhancing cybersecurity - no minimum; Enhancing community preparedness and resilience - 3% Combating domestic violent extremism through enhanced intelligence collection & analysis, training, and community resilience - 3%; and Enhancing election security - no minimum.
+The NPA specifically addressing emerging threats has been removed, but activities in this category remain allowable expenses under other investment areas.
+Further, applicants must spend a minimum of 30% of their SHSP and UASI awards across the six NPAs but have new flexibility on how that funding is allocated.
+Although 12% is required in minimum spending across four NPAs, as noted above, the remaining 18% can be allocated across any of the six NPAs.
+Election security and Enhancing Cybersecurity do not require a minimum allocation.

-Subrecipients are required to allocate minimum amounts of their subaward towards projects that fall within each of the national priority areas, totaling 30% of their subaward.
-Election security projects are no longer required, as a part of the Cybersecurity and Soft Targets/Crowded Places investments.

 National Priority projects will be reviewed for effectiveness by DHS/FEMA and must be deemed effective prior to the obligation or expenditure of funds.
-Project costs incurred prior to DHS/FEMA project approval will not be allowable.

-FY 2021 National Priorities (cont.)
+FY 2022 National Priorities (cont.)
+Priorities (cont.)
 Projects requiring additional information for DHS/FEMA to determine effectiveness of the project, or projects deemed ineffective, will have a hold placed on their subaward pending submission of requested information and DHS/FEMA approval.
-Once a project is approved by DHS/FEMA, modifications to the project will require DHS/FEMA approval.
+Once a project is approved by DHS/FEMA, modifications to the project have special restrictions regarding modifications as indicated below: